 Writing became a struggle.
 Every time I tried to focus on a "safe" topic, I found myself writing about another part of life that I wanted to change.
 I realized I had a choice: stop writing, or take a deep breath and explore the topics that scared me.
 Divorce.
 Starting over.
 I chose to be brave (even though I didn't feel brave), and my writing and life transformed.

 Readers connected with my work in new ways.
 I found the courage to change.
 By the time I graduated, I had written a memoir and gotten divorced.
 It was the hardest life has ever been.
-But in 2010, with clear vision and newfound courage, I packed up my car and moved west with my dog.
+But in 2010, with clear vision and newfound courage, I packed up my car and moved west with my dog for a new beginning.

 *If you love writing but you're not doing it—or not making the progress you seek—then part of yourself is not being expressed and something is missing from your life.

 *When you devote yourself to writing and learn to tell heartfelt stories, you will open up a new and powerful sense of possibility.